 Our geographic priorities in 2021 include the states of North Carolina, Virginia, South Carolina, Georgia, and Florida, but we will also consider applications from across the Southeastern region.
 Some examples of projects supported by the 2020 Farmers of Color Network Infrastructure Fund include conversion of existing infrastructure into new innovative uses; infrastructure purchases to expand scale of operation; rotational grazing; mobile refrigeration and refrigeration for expanded on-farm processing; season extension infrastructure; cooperative projects in which two or more farmers collaborate around a specific product and/or market; as well as cultural/heritage projects which are focused on preserving and continuing a specific agrarian tradition.

 Interested farmers of color must apply using an Online Application.
-The deadline for applying is Friday, February 12 at 6:00 p.m. and grant awardees will be announced in late-March.
+The deadline for applying has been extended to Friday, February 19 at 6:00 p.m. and grant awardees will be announced in late-March.

 # # #